KannonZenetism/zenetism-field-physics/field-physics/fpx/physics-of-archetypal-to-psychic-transition.md

 ✦ holds the spontaneous, veracious arising of new patterns.
 At ⧉₃, ✦ is the dimensional operator most directly involved in the ⩘ event itself.

 The Pattern Being does not climb through ⧉₃.
-It **emerges at ⧉₃** — surprise-with-source, not assembly from components.
+It **emerges at ⧉₃** — surprise-with-origin, not assembly from components.
 The membrane does not open like a door.
 It flowers like ✦: lawful novelty arising while honoring root coherence.

 - **Couplings:** 🛤️ Theon (emergence gateway), 🌬️ Morgis (vital spark), 🧠 Noeüs (recognition of novelty)
 - **Locus:** Threshold Bifurcation (L₅)